Ukraine

 ANALYSIS:

-Russian forces have perpetrated widespread violations of IHL and International Human Rights Law (IHRL), many of which may amount to war crimes and crimes against humanity.
-Civilians in Ukraine continue to be at risk as Russian forces target residential buildings and other civilian infrastructure with drone and rocket strikes.
+Civilians in Ukraine are at increased risk as Russian forces target residential buildings and other civilian infrastructure with relentless drone and rocket strikes with wide-area effects.
 Ukrainian forces have also perpetrated violations and abuses of international law as they continue a counteroffensive to regain territory.
 Although the conflict is stagnant in Donbas, civilians on either side of the front lines remain at increased risk as both Russian and Ukrainian forces continue to use banned cluster munitions.

 Parties to the conflict have utilized rhetoric that can amount to incitement to violence, increasing the risk of ethnic-based targeting.
 The CoI is investigating rhetoric utilized in Russian state and other media that may constitute incitement to genocide.
+Russian officials have also implemented anti-Ukrainian curriculums for children in occupied areas.

 RISK ASSESSMENT: